ec0lint/ec0lint/docs/rules/space-before-blocks.md

 This rule will enforce consistency of spacing before blocks.
 It is only applied on blocks that don’t begin on a new line.

-* This rule ignores spacing which is between a keyword and a block.
-The spacing is handled by the `keyword-spacing` rule.
 * This rule ignores spacing which is between `:` of a switch case and a block.
 The spacing is handled by the `switch-colon-spacing` rule.

 ## Options